GreptimeTeam/docs/docs/user-guide/supported-protocols/opentsdb.md

 > Note: remember to prefix the path with GreptimeDB's http API version, `v1`.

-Starting `Frontend`, the HTTP server is listening on port `4000` by default.
+Starting GreptimeDB, the HTTP server is listening on port `4000` by default.

 Use curl to insert one metric point: